Hi there. I’m Anabella.

 Latine of mixed descent, presenting as racially/culturally ambiguous

-Able-bodied, with experience with chronic pain and neurodivergence
+Able-bodied, experience with chronic pain and neurodivergence

 Grew up in a household impacted by addiction and severe mental health struggles